Skip to main

 What is the process?

-- Any revisions of your accommodations must be discussed with your Consultant in the Disability Resource Center.
+• Any revisions to your accommodations must be discussed with your consultant in the Disability Resource Center.

-- This accommodation also includes the provision to allow students to reschedule an exam due to a sudden exacerbation of symptoms directly related to their disability.
+• This accommodation also includes the provision to allow students to reschedule an exam due to a sudden exacerbation of symptoms directly related to their disability.
+The student is primarily responsible for notifying the instructor and the DRC Testing Center they need to reschedule an exam.
+In extenuating circumstances, a DRC consultant may need to contact the instructor on the student's behalf.

-While students are expected to follow established classroom policies, there are disabilities with unpredictable or cyclical acute episodes which support flexibility with attendance policy as an appropriate accommodation.
+While students are expected to follow established classroom policies, there are disabilities with unpredictable or cyclical acute episodes that support flexibility with attendance policy as an appropriate accommodation.

 Does flexibility with attendance mean attendance policies do not apply to me?